20 of the Trendiest Gender-Neutral Baby Names

 Some name associations are unavoidable, particularly when the bearer is one of the world’s biggest icons.
 So, the name Presley will always bring to mind a certain nimble-footed performer.
 But today, more than 40 years since the King of Rock ‘n’ Roll left Graceland for good, Presley is far more common for girls than boys.

-In 2018, it was the 206th most popular baby girl name in the U.S. By comparison, it hasn’t ranked in the top 1,000 for boys for more than 100 years.
+It currently ranks in the top 250 most popular baby girl names in the U.S. By comparison, it hasn’t ranked in the top 1,000 for boys for more than 100 years.
 An English name meaning “priest’s meadow,” Presley could be a good choice if you’re not quite ready to name your daughter Elvis.

 Lennon